-There are more ways to get a small business loan in Canada than ever before.
-This is because new lenders and solutions have emerged to meet the needs of small businesses.
+There are more ways to get a small business funding in Canada than ever before.
+This is because new funders and solutions have emerged to meet the needs of small businesses.
 Unfortunately, many business owners don’t know all their options and find it difficult to understand which solution is right for them.

 Here are two fundamental forms of capital, debt and equity.
 Some business owners are hesitant to use debt (also known as leverage), but the most successful companies use a mix of both equity and debt to fund their growth.

-Key benefits of getting a business loan instead of an equity investment include:
+Key benefits of getting business funding instead of an equity investment include:

 - Lower cost in the long run – if your business is growing, the cost of debt will likely be less than the money you’d lose from giving up a stake in your business.

-- More control – unlike equity investors, lenders won’t try to control or influence the direction of your business.
+- More control – unlike equity investors, funders won’t try to control or influence the direction of your business.

 - Easier to obtain – getting an equity investment is a very involved process that can take months.